 photo editing portfolio

-Mysteries of Space | Cover to Cover Photo Edit
+Cover to Cover Photo Edit

 This is my first complete print magazine, for which I took on the responsibilities of visual research, image collection, sequencing, and licensing and permissions.
 In collaboration with a designer, I ensured all 96 pages were fresh, innovative, cohesive, engaging, and visually excellent.